GunnerLab/mcce4_tutorial/docs/mcce/mechanism.md

 The file "step1_out.pdb" is a formatted PDB file, which will be read in by step 2.
 This MCCE extended PDB format contains three more fields than a standard PDB file: charge, size and rotamer making history.

+Other parameters can also be changed as part of an MCCE run, including the amount of memory and processors accessed as part of a task.
+See [the page on customizing runs](https://gunnerlab.github.io/mcce4_tutorial/docs/guide/submit_shell) to learn more.

 ## __Step 2: Conformer / Rotamer Making__